OpenSoaring/OpenSoar/OpenSoar-News.md

     - 'Display Settings': (Device!)
 Rotation, Brightness, Touch Calibration
     - 'File Transfer': IGC, OpenSoar data, system data
   - split default.xci to defaultOV.xci
+* NMEA Settings: Better shows which USB or Bluetooth device is in use for serial devices on Windows (similar to Android)
+* Driver/Larus - extend with bidirectional settings parameters $PLARS
 * Simulator: remove SIM option from standard, further available with option '-simulator' only
 * Development
   - rename src folder 'OV' in 'OpenVario'